Skvorstieven/simple-procedural-map-generator/README.md

 ## Roadmap

 - [x] Use instances for hexagons or merge them to improve performance
-- [ ] Make so it doesn't refresh hexagons on every control change
+- [x] Make so it doesn't refresh hexagons on every control change
-- [ ] Host somwhere a demщ
+- [ ] Host somwhere a demo
 - [ ] Add textures to hexagons
 - [ ] Use shaders for water(maybe add physics?)
 - [ ] Add additional objects spawning on tiles